-Of the double-beta decay experiments selected in the US-European process APPEC fully endorses CUPID and strongly supports realising LEGEND-1000.
-APPEC supports R&D exploring technologies for larger sensitivity, like NEXT.
+APPEC strongly supports the CUPID and LEGEND 1000 double-beta decay experiments selected in the US-European process and endorses the development of NEXT.
 APPEC strongly supports fully exploiting the potential of the KATRIN direct neutrino mass measurement and the development of a new generation of experiments beyond KATRIN.